 “Bridging Leadership” is a management approach that promotes processes that address social inequities.
 It’s all about leading collaborative action to bring about social change.

 This inspired Prof. Ernesto Garilao, then of the Asian Institute of Management, to continue the research and application of Bridging Leadership through the Center (formerly called the Center for Bridging Societal Divides).
-Since then, Bridging Leadership has grown and developed under the CBL.
+Since then, Bridging Leadership has grown and developed under AIMTEC.

 The Context and Our Mission: Calling the Leaders of our Time